ReallyNotEpicPerson/TowerDefenseGame/README.md

 # TowerDefenseGame
-This is a game about pain, the pain without github .
-Imagine you are that dumbass that thought: "meh i dont need github, ha!" before losing all of his data...., anyways that dumbass was me that is I made this
+Imagine you are that dumbass that thought: "meh i dont need github, ha!" before losing all data...., anyways that dumbass was me,that is why I made this